 This selection process incorporates a qualitative reward system with the lottery structure for students who positively contribute to our campus community.

 You will receive your lottery number and other important information via your university email address on February 23rd.
 If you are having problems receiving your email, contact the Student Advocacy Office at ext.
 3390.
 Lottery numbers will not be given in person at the housing office.
 You can also locate your lottery number on the “Housing Lottery Status” link located under the “Services” tab in your MyRWU account.

 Lottery numbers are randomly assigned by computer based on the number of completed academic credits you have at the end of the fall semester and then merit points.
 Numbers are randomly assigned by computer based on the merit standing.
 Only those students that declare their housing intent will be eligible to receive a lottery number.
 If you have studied abroad or transferred in credits, check to ensure they have been applied to your completed credits.

 No. There is a two year residency requirement for all freshmen.
 Before you think about moving off campus, note that you will be billed for room and board for the entire academic year if you are within the two year residency requirement.
 You can request to commute from home (residence on file).
-Requests must be submitted in writing to the Director of Housing.
+Requests must be submitted in writing to the Dean of Students.